huggingface/smol2operator/README.md

 ### From Perception to Cognition

-While Phase 1 equipped our model with grounding capabilities, Phase 2 focuses on developing agentic reasoning—the ability to think before acting.
+While Phase 1 equipped our model with grounding capabilities, Phase 2 focuses on developing agentic reasoning, the ability to think before acting.
 This phase transforms our model from a reactive system that can identify GUI elements into a proactive agent capable of planning and executing complex multi-step interactions.

 ### Enhanced Training Data